Course Outline

 2

-Specifically, reflective writing relevant to the scope and tasks of the project evidencing an ability to: reflection on and learning from professional experience
+Reflective writing relevant to the scope and tasks of the project evidencing an ability to reflect on and learn from professional experience.

 5